Stop listening to those silly page speed scores and tests (if you don’t know what you’re doing)!!!

 “Having a fast loading site or high speed score is important for SEO.”

-Not at all.
-Completely false; it’s not even a myth.
+Not really.
+Unless your site is super duper slow, that saying is pretty much false; it’s not even a myth.
 You can verify it for yourself by researching the top 10 results for random keywords.
 It’s not uncommon to find top results taking 3-5 seconds to load (according to page speed tests).

 With that said, having a fast website can improve user engagement and conversions and I do believe that helps SEO rankings somewhat.
 Regardless, speed is great for conversions!